use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 ### 4. Convert each function

 - Start converting each function one by one.
-  - A recommended approach is to, if possible, skip cross-contract calls (at first) and use mock data instead
+  - A recommended approach is to, if possible, skip cross-contract calls at first and use mock data instead
   - This way offchain unit tests can be written to test the core functionality
-    - unit tests are offchain and do not work with cross-contracßt calls
+    - unit tests are offchain and do not work with cross-contract calls
-  - Once fully tested, start adding in cross-contract calls and perform on-chain manual testing
+  - Once fully tested, start adding in cross-contract calls and perform on-chain manual + integration tests
 - Ensure that function's visibility (public, private) are matched in ink!
 - In Solidity, if a function returns a `bool success`, ink! will use a `Result<()>` instead (`Result::Ok` or `Result::Err`).